Abilash-Nambi/JOB-TALK/README.md

-# Job Portal (Work in Progress)
+# Job Talk (Work in Progress)

-Welcome to the Job Portal project!
+Welcome to the Job Talk project!
 This is an ongoing project aimed at creating a comprehensive job portal where users can find job listings, apply for jobs, manage applications, and employers can post jobs and manage applications.

 ## Current Status